mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ```

 In English, we perform these steps:
-1. Instantiate a list for our answer (`answer`) and a stack (`stack`) that contains a tuple of our root node and `False` indicating that we haven't visited this node yet.
+1. **Lines 6-7:** Instantiate a list for our answer (`answer`) and a stack (`stack`) that contains a tuple of our root node and `False` indicating that we haven't visited this node yet.
-2. Start a `while` loop, which executes as long as any elements exist in `stack`.
+2. **Line 9:** Start a `while` loop, which executes as long as any elements exist in `stack`.
-3. Remove the last element of the stack with `.pop`, then check if `node` exists.
+3. **Lines 10-12:** Remove the last element of the stack with `.pop`, then check if `node` exists.
   - (`node` won't always exist in later iterations for nodes with no children).
-4. If `node` exists and we've visited this node before, append our node value to the answer.
+4. **Lines 14-15:** If `node` exists and we've visited this node before, append our node value to the answer.
-5. If we haven't visited this node yet, add its right child (with a flag saying we haven't seen it yet), the current node (with a flag seeing we _have_ seen it already), and then the left child with a "haven't seen yet" flag.
+5. **Lines 16-19:** If we haven't visited this node yet, add its right child (with a flag saying we haven't seen it yet), the current node (with a flag seeing we _have_ seen it already), and then the left child with a "haven't seen yet" flag.
-6. Repeat steps 3-6 until we've processed all nodes.
+6. **Lines 9-19:** Repeat steps 3-6 until we've processed all nodes.
-7. Return a list of node values sorted in-order.
+7. **Line 21:** Return a list of node values sorted in-order.

-Step 5 (lines 17-19) might seem out of order $-$ shouldn't the left node come first?
-Because stacks are [Last In First Out](https://www.geeksforgeeks.org/lifo-last-in-first-out-approach-in-programming/), the first node we want to process needs to be the _last_ node we add to the stack.
+The way we append nodes to the stack (lines 17-19) might seem out of order $-$ shouldn't the left node come first?
+But because stacks are [Last In First Out](https://www.geeksforgeeks.org/lifo-last-in-first-out-approach-in-programming/), the first node we want to process needs to be the _last_ node we add to the stack.
 Hence we add right first, then left.

 Now for the recursive method: